networknt/light-doc/content/en/tutorial/open-banking/security/_index.md

 ```

-We got the following response because the token doesn't have the accounts scope defined in the specification.
+We got the following response because the token doesn't have the `accounts` scope defined in the specification.

 ```
 {"statusCode":403,"code":"ERR10005","message":"AUTH_TOKEN_SCOPE_MISMATCH","description":"Scopes [write:pets, read:pets] in authorization token and specification scopes [accounts] are not matched","severity":"ERROR"}
 ```

-Let's switch to the token for stevehu above and we got the right response.
+Let's switch to the token for `stevehu` above, and we got the right response.

 ```
 curl -k https://localhost:8443/accounts \